Mom admits embezzling $400,000 from 9-year-old son's medical trust

 Her attorney did not immediately respond to a message left seeking comment.

-The Lansing (Mich.)
-State Journal reported in November that Pruden-Rivera, who in court records also is listed as Kassie Rivera or Kasie Rivera, is being sued in civil court in connection with the missing money.
+The State Journal reported in November that Pruden-Rivera, who in court records is also listed as Kassie Rivera or Kasie Rivera, is being sued in civil court in connection with the missing money.

 Records from that case show that Pruden-Rivera and her former husband Higinio Rivera, who was a soldier at the time of Haiden’s birth, sued the Army after their son suffered seizures and brain damage shortly after birth at an Army hospital at Fort Hood, Texas.